cowebsLB/marwan-managment-CRM-FnB/README.md

 - Calculate total asset value

 ### Analytics
-- Products by category (pie chart)
+- Products by category (pie chart with percentages)
-- Inventory value by category (bar chart)
+- Inventory value by category (bar chart with percentages)
-- Waste by reason (bar chart)
+- Waste by reason (bar chart with percentages)
-- Top wasted items (bar chart)
+- Top wasted items (bar chart with percentages)
-- Waste trend over time (line chart)
+- Waste trend over time (line chart with percentage changes)
-- Assets by type and condition (pie charts)
+- Assets by type and condition (pie charts with percentages)
-- Asset value by type (bar chart)
+- Asset value by type (bar chart with percentages)
+- All charts display percentage breakdowns for better insights

 ## Version